aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-encryption_sdk.rst

 Adding additional audit metadata to your Encryption Context
 ===========================================================

-Now that you're using the encryption SDK, it's a lot easier to put dynamically-changing data in the Encryption Context.
+Now that you're using the AWS Encryption SDK, it's a lot easier to put dynamically-changing data in the Encryption Context.
 For example, we can record the order ID just by doing: